Training

 What the science tells us

-Act first, motivation comes later.
+Act first, motivation comes later

 Studies show that your brain releases dopamine when you take even the tiniest step toward a goal.
 Dopamine is connected to motivation, so when you do something small, your brain gives you a little hit of encouragement.

-You take one small action.
+Picture it like this–you take one small action.
 Your brain goes “Yes, good job!”.
 Suddenly the next step feels easier.
 This isn’t magic, it is literally how your brain is wired.

-Consistency wins over perfection.
+Consistency wins over perfection

 Research on habit formation shows that repeating simple behaviours regularly is more effective than going all in for a week and then burning out.
 Think slow and steady, not all or nothing.